hyperledger/indy-hipe/text/error-handling/README.md

-  "@id"              : "an identifier that can be used to discuss this error message", "@thread"          : "info about the threading context in which the error occurred (if any)", "@msg_catalog"     : "did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/error-codes/123", "friendly-ltxt"    : { "en": "localized message", "code": "symbolic-name-for-error" }, "problem-items"    : [ {"<item descrip>": "value"} ], "who-retries"      : "enum: you | me | both | none", "fix-hint-ltxt"    : { "en": "localized error-instance-specific hint of how to fix issue"},
+  "@id"              : "an identifier that can be used to discuss this error message", "@thread"          : "info about the threading context in which the error occurred (if any)", "@msg_catalog"     : "did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/error-codes/123", "explain-ltxt"     : { "en": "localized message", "code": "symbolic-name-for-error" }, "problem-items"    : [ {"<item descrip>": "value"} ], "who-retries"      : "enum: you | me | both | none", "fix-hint-ltxt"    : { "en": "localized error-instance-specific hint of how to fix issue"},